Lisburn: Lisburn in the 21st century

 As elsewhere, private investment in Lisburn has shifted employment away from traditional industries toward services.
 Just under 10% of the town and district's workforce remains in manufacturing, but it is a dynamic sector that includes precision-engineering exporters.
 Recent decades have seen very considerable public investment and new public service jobs, now accounting for a third of the district's overall employment.

 After receiving city status in 2008, in the 2016 reform of local government in Northern Ireland Lisburn was combined with residential areas of broadly similar social and political complexion bordering Belfast to the south and east.
 The fusion produced Lisburn City and Castlereagh District.
 According to measures devised by the Northern Ireland Statistics and Research Agency, the district ranked among the least socially and economically deprived in the province.

 In the third election to new 40-seat Lisburn and Castlereagh City Council, in May 2023, the twelve seats representing Lisburn returned a reduced unionist majority: four seats for the DUP (a loss of one) and two for the UUP (a loss of two) and an independent unionist.
 The cross-community Alliance Party held gained one to hold three; the moderate nationalist SDLP retained a seat, and for the first time Lisburn returned a Sinn Féin councillor.
 Following the election, in June 2023 Gary McCleave, who was re-elected to represent the Killultagh DEA became "the first ever Sinn Féin councillor to hold a mayoral position in Lisburn and Castlereagh City Council": he was named deputy mayor.

-Following the decision of the sitting DUP MP and party leader, Jeffrey Donaldson, not to stand in the 2024 United Kingdom general election, Lisburn's Lagan Valley constituency returned for the first time a non-unionist, a woman, and a person from a Catholic community background, the Alliance Party's Sorcha Eastwood.
+Following the decision of the sitting DUP MP and party leader, Jeffrey Donaldson, not to stand in the 2024 general election, Lisburn's Lagan Valley constituency returned for the first time a non-unionist, a woman, and a person from a Catholic community background, the Alliance Party's Sorcha Eastwood.

 Administration

 Lisburn is the administrative centre of Lisburn and Castlereagh City Council area.

 In elections for the Westminster Parliament the city falls mainly into the Lagan Valley constituency.

 Two District Electoral Areas cover the city and surrounding areas.
 Lisburn North (Derriaghy, Harmony Hill, Hilden, Lambeg, Magheralave, Wallace Park) and Lisburn South (Ballymacash, Ballymacoss, Knockmore, Lagan Valley, Lisnagarvey, Old Warren).
-In the 2023 local elections the following were elected to represent the two DEAs:

 The headquarters of the British Army in Northern Ireland at Thiepval Barracks and the headquarters of the Northern Ireland Fire and Rescue Service are located in the city.